Maximal variation of curves on K3 surfaces: Restricting the tangent bundle

 \begin{cor} Assume $|H|$ is a base point free, ample, non-hyperelliptic linear system on a K3 surface $S$.
 Then for a generic curve $D\in |mH|$, $m\geq 6$, the restriction $\kt_S|_D$ is stable and, in particular, $H^0(D,\kt_S|_D)=0$. \end{cor}

 Neither \cite{BaKo} nor the above consequence will be used in what follows.
 Nonetheless it emphasises our point that multiple linear systems behave better than primitive ones.

 \begin{remark} (i) One should compare their stability result to other ones.
-For instance, a result of Bogomolov, cf.\ \cite[Thm.\ 7.3.5]{HL}, implies that $\kt_S|_C$ is stable for a generic curve $C \in |mH|$ for $m \geq 96$ and $|H|$ a very ample linear system on $S$.
+For instance, a result of Bogomolov, cf.\ \cite[Thm.\ 7.3.5]{HL}, implies that $\kt_S|_C$ is stable for any smooth curve $C \in |mH|$ for $m \geq 96$ and $|H|$ a very ample linear system on $S$.
 The bound is significantly bigger than that of \cite{BaKo}.
 A better bound is due to Hein \cite[Thm.\ 2.8]{Hein2}; namely the restriction $\kt_S|_C$ to any smooth curve $C\in |mH|$ is stable if $2m(H.H) > 96$, which holds for all $m \geq 1$ as soon as $(H.H) > 48$.

 (ii) For smaller degree there exist examples of positive-dimensional isotrivial subfamilies of curves $C\in |H|$ with non-stable restriction $\kt_S|_C$, see \cite{GounelasOttem} and Example \ref{ex:Fermat}. \end{remark}